ireceptor-plus/turnkey-podman/README.md

 The web\_stats scripts and test\_performance.sh have not yet been adjusted.

+The scripts have been tested on the following operating systems:

+* Centos 8.3
+* Fedora 33
+* Debian 11 RC1 Bullseye

 ## Installation of the scripts
 Clone branch production-v3 from https://github.com/sfu-ireceptor/turnkey-service-php to a location where you have enough storage to host the amount of data you want to support.